Sergey Melikov: Service in the National Guard

-On 26 August 2016, by decree of the President of the Russian, Melikov was awarded the military rank of Colonel General.
+On 26 August 2016, by decree of the President of Russia, Melikov was awarded the military rank of Colonel General.

 In 2017, RBC reported in speculation that Melikov was considered be a candidate for the next head of the Republic of Dagestan.

 In June 2019, he submitted his resignation from the post of First Deputy Director of the Federal Service of the Russian National Guard.

 Return to public service

 On 27 September 2019, the Governor of Stavropol Krai, Vladimir Vladimirov, appointed Melikov as Senator of the Federation Council from Stavropol Krai.
 On 5 October 2020, the powers were terminated as Melikov, by decree of the President of Russia, was appointed Acting Head of the Republic of Dagestan.
+In June 2021, he was elected secretary of the United Russia party branch in Dagestan.
 On 14 October 2021, the parliament of Dagestan elected him as the 5th Head of Dagestan.

 He was a member of the Board of Trustees of the Hero of Russia Foundation Colonel General Anatoly Romanov.

+On 30 April 2026, President Vladimir Putin announced Melikov's resignation, with Melikov intending to resign in September.
+Putin nominated Fyodor Shchukin as his replacement, though there are three other candidates.